ivobeerens-nl/blog/content/blog/2024/04/create-a-windows-developer-environment/index.md

 ## Conclusion

 These scripts can be customized to deploy the software you need in your local development environment.
-You can automated the OS deployment by using Packer for example and run these scripts automatically to fully automate your local developer environment.
+You can automate the OS deployment by using Packer for example and run these scripts automatically to fully automate your local developer environment.

 These scripts can be found on my [GitHub](https://github.com/ibeerens/dev-environment) repository.